 This build doesn’t require any glue (like Liquid Nails).
 Instead, I took ideas from brewers who crafted the collar heavy enough to stay in place without gluing it down.

 On top of that, you can build a wood keezer collar without a saw or expensive woodworking tools.

 Here are the ONLY tools I needed for this project.

-NOTE: The following are affiliate links, which means if you click a link and make a purchase, we earn a commission at no additional cost to you.
-It helps us keep the lights on 💡!
+NOTE: The following are affiliate links.
+We earn a commission at no additional cost if you click a link and purchase.
+It helps us keep the lights on 💡.